What you need to know about salt

 A low salt diet helps keep you safe from stroke.

 Most New Zealanders eat too much salt, without realising it.
 This can lead to:

 The New Zealand Ministry of Health recommends adults eat less than 5g of salt (2,000 mg of sodium) a day to reduce the risk of high blood pressure and the risk of stroke.
 That equals about one teaspoon a day.

 What is the difference between salt and sodium?

 Salt is made from the minerals sodium and chloride.
-Around 40 per cent of salt is sodium and 60 per cent is chloride.
+Around 40% of salt is sodium and 60% is chloride.
 The body needs some sodium but too much can harm our health.

-- When buying processed packaged foods, check the nutrition information panel.
+1. Try comparing labels on packaged food.
 Salt is listed as sodium.
-A low salt option will have less that 120mg of sodium per 100g of food.
-Click here if you want to know more about reading nutrition information panels
+A low salt option will have less than 120mg of sodium per 100g of food.
+Click here if you want to know more about reading nutrition information panels.

-- Use herbs, spices and other seasonings instead of salt when cooking and at the table.
+2. Use herbs, spices and other seasonings instead of salt when cooking.